opengear/oglhclient/README.md

 >>> client.system.global_enrollment_token.get()
 ```

-Basically, all `/` must be replaced by `.` followed by an action:
+Basically, all `/` are replaced by `.` followed by an action as specified below.

 #### GET: `find()`
-Used when asking for a specific object
+Used when asking for a specific object.

 Example: